A Self-Drive Day Tour of Tutuila’s West Coast

 Distance: 2.8 mi (4.5 km), Drive time: 8 minutes.

-Starting Point: National Park Visitor Center
+Starting Point: National Park Visitor Centre

 Historical Sites and Local Markets